bilalk/LearnTSDuck/README.md

 ### ---- For running code on live debain VM

 1- connect with RDP

 34.237.76.149

 usr/pwd = admin/admin123

 2- goto zaktest folder.
-Run the below commands for all the scenarios (scenario1, scenario2, sccenario3) cd scenario1 make
+Run the below commands for all the scenarios (scenario1, scenario2, sccenario3)

-./Scenario1
+cd scenario_name

+make

+./test_file_name

 3- Compare results with tsanalyze